jbcodeforce/eda-kconnect-lab/README.md

 ![](./design/out/solution-view/solution-view.png)

-See the [lab instructions](https://ibm-cloud-architecture.github.io/refarch-eda/technology/event-streams/kconnect/) in the EDA main repository for a step by step tutorial.
+See the [lab instructions](https://ibm-cloud-architecture.github.io/refarch-eda/technology/event-streams/kconnect/) in the EDA main repository for a step by step tutorial covering the different connectors used in the solution.

 ## Pre-requisites

-The goal is to run all those components on an OpenShift cluster and use Cloud Pak for integration event streams and MQ instances.
+The ultimate goal is to run all those components on an OpenShift cluster and use Cloud Pak for Integration with Event Streams and MQ instances.

-For a solution running most of the component locally with Event Streams on Cloud, see the [lab instructions](https://ibm-cloud-architecture.github.io/refarch-eda/technology/event-streams/kconnect/) in the EDA main repository for a step by step tutorial.
+For a solution running most of the component locally with Event Streams on Cloud, see the [lab instructions](https://ibm-cloud-architecture.github.io/refarch-eda/technology/event-streams/kconnect/).

 ## Build and run locally